 But let’s assume for a moment that the winds of change are blowing.
 Let’s assume that after 160 years we can somehow wean ourselves off the teat of the test and onto the solid food of experience-based learning driven by people’s interests and passions.
 What do we value then?

 Well, various studies and research from across the political spectrum highlight that the very skills we need to meet the imminent challenges of the future are skills such as creative thinking, critical analysis, collaboration across disciplines and deep emotional intelligence.
 These are what we should value.

 But back to where we began.
-In this wide-ranging interview Dr. Lim Lai Cheng, director of SMU Academy at Singapore Management University sums up her county’s adapting approach to education,
+In this wide-ranging interview Dr. Lim Lai Cheng, director of SMU Academy at Singapore Management University sums up her country’s new approach to education;

-let’s help students find their passion and get a sense of personal mastery as students progress through the education system.
+let’s help students find their passion and get a sense of personal mastery as they progress through the education system.

 There is a reason as to why this is important that extends way out past a student’s school years.
 It’s to instil a sense of curiosity, self-worth, and learning that persists.

 With robots, automation and AI already replacing lots of low skilled repetitive jobs, the opportunity here is to find new subjects, services and roles to explore, and yes, they are there and there can be enough for everyone.
 But to invent those, we need to be happy, creative and be able to build good relationships (all things robots are really bad at!).